Bette (TV series)

-Bette is an American sitcom television series which premiered on October 11, 2000, on the CBS network.
+Bette is an American sitcom television series that premiered on October 11, 2000, on the CBS network.
 The show was the debut of Bette Midler in a lead TV series role.
 Sixteen episodes were aired on CBS, with its final telecast on March 7, 2001.
 Eighteen episodes in total were produced, with the final two only broadcast on HDTV simulcasting and in foreign markets.
 Bette was created by Jeffrey Lane, with Midler serving as one of the executive producers.

+Midler called the show her biggest regret during a podcast in 2024.

 Synopsis

-The sitcom had Midler playing herself – a "divine celebrity" who is adored by her fans.
-To apply some ambiguity, neither Bette's last name nor that of her on-screen family's was used, to create the offset that there was some difference between the star's real-life and TV persona.
+The sitcom had Midler playing a fictionalized version of herself – a "divine celebrity" who is adored by her fans.
+To provide some ambiguity, neither Bette's last name nor that of her on-screen family's was used, to create the offset that there was some difference between the star's real-life and TV persona.
 There were several similarities to Midler's actual career through the show's run, as the character of Bette had – and directly performed – many of the real-life Midler's past hit songs and achievements.
 The core of the stories focused on Bette's personal life in her luxurious Los Angeles home.
 Her husband of nearly 20 years, Roy (Kevin Dunn, eps.
 1–12; Robert Hays, eps.
 16–18) was an earnest college history professor, and their 13-year-old daughter, Rose (Lindsay Lohan, pilot episode; Marina Malota, eps.
 2–18) was bright, active, and not the least bit fazed by her mother's celebrity.
 Embarking with Bette on her long, wild journey around showbiz was her hardworking best friend and manager Connie Randolph (Joanna Gleason).
 Refined Englishman Oscar (James Dreyfus) was Bette's veteran musical director/accompanist, who had an obsession with tabloid media and was always on the lookout for new, strange exploitations of Bette.
 During the series' run, slightly fictional Bette recorded a new album, engaged in hijinks at awards shows, won a Grammy, made guest roles on series such as JAG and Family Law (a cross promotion by CBS), and starred in a TV Halloween special with Dolly Parton (who appeared as herself and was said to be a longtime friend of the Bette character; Parton and Midler are friends in real life).
 Other stories were out of the spotlight and closer to home; in one, Bette volunteered at Rose's school with surprising results, and in another, flashbacks were shown depicting the first time Bette met Connie, Roy, and Oscar (in that order), along with one featuring the birth of Rose.